ADD Balance - trademark of Charles Kenyon, Attorney at Law and Webmaster. Frequently Asked Questions - Help

 Modifying Text and Icons in the QAT

 The Word Interface gives limited ability to modify icons and the text displayed when you hover the mouse pointer over the icon.
 This comes from the Modify button which is active when you have selected QAT item.
 The selection of icons is limited and some commands cannot be modified using this method.
+In the Fall of 2023, Microsoft introduced changes to the UI which included an option for Text labels in the QAT.
+This is discussed later on this page.

 When you add your custom feature to the QAT, if it also has a Keyboard Shortcut that will activate it, you can include that shortcut with the display text.
 This is the norm with built-in features.
 If you have created a keyboard shortcut for a macro, it is important that the shortcut, like the QAT modification, be in the same file that contains the macro.
 Here are examples of built-in features on the QAT showing shortcut alternatives.
 This can be done directly through the user interface in Word.